The skin naturally undergoes many changes as we age.

 In your 30s (and any other decade) a moisturizer is an absolute must.

-When the skin’s barrier is compromised and the skin becomes dry, this can result in breaking down of collagen and accelerated aging as well as irritation.
+When the skin’s barrier is compromised and the skin becomes dry, this can result in the breaking down of collagen and accelerated aging as well as irritation.

 Even if your skin tends to be on the oily side, you should never skip on your moisturizer.
 You just need to find the right one for you.